 I was ready to walk out, but she convinced me to stay.

-Five years and a lot of regret and time wasted later, I ended the same relationship for the same reasons I wanted to walk out for all those years before.
+After five years and a lot of regret and time wasted later, I ended the same relationship for the same reasons I wanted to walk out for all those years before.

-Of course I grew as a person and figured out what I wanted in a partner as a result of that decision to stay in this particular relationship.
+Of course, I grew as a person and figured out what I wanted in a partner as a result of that decision to stay in this particular relationship.